elixir-lang/elixir/lib/elixir/pages/getting-started/basic-types.md

 false
 ```

-You can also use `is_float` or `is_number` to check, respectively, if an argument is an a float, or either an integer or float.
+You can also use `is_float` or `is_number` to check, respectively, if an argument is a float, or either an integer or float.

 ## Identifying functions and documentation